 - 16.10 At the drivers meeting the Referee will announce the score up time.
-At the predetermined score up time, the GREEN flag shall be immediately lowered and a WHITE flag will be displayed at the Judges' Stand. - up time/signal.
-Boats shall maintain that lane until the start of the race; and once crossing the start finish line, the 4-boat overlap shall go into effect.
-This starting procedure may be modified by the referee if a safety situation warrants a change. - 16.10.2 After the score up signal has been given, and once a boat enters the second (left-hand) turn they must round all buoys and make continuous progress to the start line. - 16.10.3 If a contestant crosses the score up line before the predetermined score up time/signal they will either be assessed a one minute penalty or they may continue their forward progress in accordance with the Referee's instructions and score up properly. - 16.10.4 After the score up time/signal but before the start of the race, if a contestant forfeits his lane position the remaining field of boats may move in and take the open lane. - 16.11 At the exact instant when the hand of the starting clock or the digital display indicates that the final minute has elapsed, the starter shall drop the WHITE flag to indicate that the race has officially started.
-A starting signal may be given to call attention to the dropping of the WHITE flag. - 16.12 During the time that the race is underway and until the final lap, the GREEN flag shall be displayed at the Judges' Stand.
+At the predetermined score up time, the GREEN flag shall be immediately lowered and a WHITE flag will be displayed at the Judges' Stand. - 16.10.1 All boats will score up at the middle backstretch buoy at the predetermined score up time from the drivers meeting.
+All boats will establish their lane at the exit pin of turn two.
+After Lanes are established, they must hold their lane until the start/finish line.
+16.10.2 When cutting the course, you can only enter the infield from the backstretch and re-enter the course on the front stretch between the starting line and the entrance pin of turn 1.
+These rules will be in effect for two years before any change can be made.

+16.11 At the exact instant when the hand of the starting clock or the digital display indicates that the final minute has elapsed, the starter shall drop the WHITE flag to indicate that the race has officially started.
+A starting signal may be given to call attention to the dropping of the WHITE flag.

+16.12 During the time that the race is underway and until the final lap, the GREEN flag shall be displayed at the Judges' Stand.
 When the lead boat begins its final lap, the GREEN flag shall be lowered and the WHITE flag shall be displayed, signifying the start of the final lap for the lead boat.

 16.13 In the event of a false start, the starter will display the BLACK flag signifying for all boats to return to the pits.

 16.14 Any or all of the above flags may also be displayed in the turn judge boats and/or patrol boats on the course.